slatedocs/slate/README.md

 To preview your changes on a localhost prior to deployment, start the test server by `bundle exec middleman server` or `middleman server`

-Don't forget to `bundle install` if you just merged in new code from the upstream.
+Don't forget to `bundle install` or `bundle` if you just merged in new code from the upstream.

 You can now see the docs at http://localhost:4567.
 Whoa!
 That was fast!